autodesk-platform-services/aps-aecdm-tutorial/Prerequisites and GraphQL/index.md

 Before moving to the next step, lets run our very first query.

-For that, you just need to go to the explorer app at `https://aecdatamodel-explorer.autodesk.io/`, login, and run the query from the very first panel (hubs), just like in the image below:
+For that, you just need to go to the explorer app at `https://aecdatamodel-explorer.autodesk.io/`, login, and run the query from the very first panel (GetHubs), just like in the image below:

 ![First Query](../../assets/images/firstquery.gif)